Mitsuma/afkjourney-inventorysolver/README.md

 # Info
 Made with ChatGPT.
 I claim no ownership over the code.
-Use it as is, modify it, whatever you like
+Use it as is, modify it, whatever you like.
+Only tested on Windows10.